WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU-CommandLine.md

 ImageUtility.exe RebootDevice
 ```

-- In case the bootloader menu does not automatically come up, press the volume down when running above command to be 100% sure you go into the bootloader menu.
+- In case the bootloader menu does not automatically come up, press the Volume Down when running above command to be 100% sure you go into the bootloader menu.

 - Run the following two commands: